-Turkey is a no-brainer when it comes to Thanksgiving, and ham or beef roasts are holiday mainstays, but I’ve always liked to experiment and get a little unconventional when it comes to our Christmas meal.
+Turkey is a no-brainer when it comes to Thanksgiving, and ham or beef roasts are holiday mainstays, but I’ve always liked to get a little unconventional when it comes to our Christmas meal.

 With that in mind, here are some recipes and menu ideas for some simple, yet special meals to consider for your holiday feast.